marinakinalone/le-voyage-a-stockholm/README.md

 - write more React tests
 - play with React Router a little bit
 - improve the UI (especially in terms of accessibility, hover states)
+- improve copywriting (maybe add some pictures)
+- oh and I'd love for the user to be able to have an account and save their favorite locations!!

 ## Team